-Visual distress signal devices approved by the U.S. Coast Guard are reguired on all recreational boats operating on coastal waters and on boats owned in the United States when they are operating on the high seas.
-Coastal waters include territorial seas and those waters directly connected to the Great Lakes and the territorial seas up to a point where the waters are less than 2 miles (3.2 km) wide.
 Visual distress signal equipment may be of the pyrotechnic or non-pyrotechnic type.
 Regulations prohibit display of visual distress signals on the water under any circumstances except when assistance is required to prevent immediate or potential danger to persons on board a vessel.

-The equipment must be approved by the U.S. Coast Guard, be in serviceable condition, and be stowed in a readily accessible location.
+The equipment must be approved, be in serviceable condition, and be stowed in a readily accessible location.
 Equipment having a date for serviceable life must be within the specified usage date shown.